Izaak Walton League Chapters

 In more than 250 communities across the United States, our chapters advance the mission of the Izaak Walton League by restoring watersheds, reducing air pollution, fighting litter, protecting wildlife habitat and open spaces, and instilling conservation ethics in outdoor recreationists.
 Ikes across the country are enjoying and protecting America's outdoors!

-Young Ikes Activity Books and Fun Sheets: These youth-focused materials help children understand the natural world around them and what they can do to protect our precious natural resources.
+Young Ikes Activity Books and Fun Sheets: These youth-focused materials help children understand the natural world around them and what they can do to conserve our natural resources.
 Products include

 - Activity books, available in vibrant color on 100% recycled paper, filled with games and puzzles designed to educate and encourage future conservation leaders.